AdaCore/gnatstudio/docs/users_guide/environment.rst

   .. index:: default desktop
   .. index:: desktop, default

-  This is the description of the default desktop that GPS uses when the user hasn't defined his own default desktop and no project specific desktop exists.
-You can modify this file if you want, knowing that this will impact all users of GPS sharing this installation.
-The format of this file is the same as $HOME/.gps/perspectives6.xml, which can be copied from your own directory if you wish.
+  The description of the default desktop that GPS uses when the user hasn't defined any default desktop and no project specific desktop exists.
+You can modify this file if needed, but keep in mind that this will impact all users of GPS sharing this installation.
+The format of this file is the same as :file:`$HOME/.gps/perspectives6.xml`, which can be copied from your own directory if desired.

 :file:`prefix/share/gps/default.gpr`
   .. index:: project; default project

   Default project used by GPS.
-Can be modified after installation time to provide useful default for a given system or project.
+Can be modified after installation time to provide defaults for a given system or project.

 :file:`prefix/share/gps/readonly.gpr`
   Project used by GPS as the default project when working in a read-only